Monthly writing sessions in Mylor Bridge

 My monthly creative writing sessions take place in Tremayne Hall, an historic building in Mylor Bridge, near Falmouth in the south coast of Cornwall.
 The two hour sessions provide inspiration and a kick start for new writing, in a friendly ‘drop in’ group.
 You can learn new techniques, try prose, life writing or poetry and explore themes, whatever your interests and aspirations.
 Everyone is welcome and no experience is needed.
 Just bring your pen and notebook for an enjoyable and creative Saturday morning.

-Our winter 2018 sessions are on Saturdays 27 January, 24 February and 24 March.
+Our spring and summer 2018 sessions are on Saturdays 28 April, 26 May, 30 June and 28 July.
 The sessions are from 10.00am to 12 noon and the fee is £7.00 per person, which includes coffee, tea and biscuits.
 Find out more here.

-Where: The Pope Room, Tremayne Hall, Lemon Hill, Mylor Bridge, near Falmouth TR11 5NE.
-There is free parking across the road in the village car park.
+Where: 28 April and 30 June at the Ord-Statter Pavilion, Waterings Road, Mylor Bridge TR11 5NG; 30 June and 28 July in The Pope Room, Tremayne Hall, Lemon Hill, Mylor Bridge, near Falmouth TR11 5NE.
+There is free parking at the Ord-Statter and across the road from Tramayne Hall in the village car park.

 I offer an editorial service for anyone wishing to have their writing edited, proofread or critically appraised before sending it out into the world.
 I can help you develop your manuscript to professional standard, and advise you on how and when to make a submission to an agent or publisher.

-I can also help you find appropriate competitions and other forms of publishing to get your writing ‘out there’.
-I specialise in building confidence and finding the right outlet for your writing, whether fiction, life writing or poetry.
+I can also help you find appropriate competitions and other forms of publishing to get your writing ‘out there’, whether fiction, life writing or poetry.

 Writing for wellbeing

-I provide training for counsellors, volunteers and others working in health and social care, about the benefits of writing for self expression and healing, especially in the context of bereavement support.
+I offer training for counsellors, volunteers and others working in health and social care, about the benefits of writing for self expression and wellbeing especially in the context of bereavement support.
 The training can take place in groups of any size from 6 up to 20 or more in some cases.
-My approach to training is participatory, with trainees actively writing and trying out creative techniques for themselves, whilst reflecting on their potential value to clients and for self care and personal development.
+My approach is practical and participatory, with trainees writing and trying out creative techniques for themselves, whilst reflecting on their potential use with clients, and for self care and personal development.

 In the past year I’ve provided training in Devon, Scarborough and Staffordshire, as well as my home territory, Cornwall.
 I’m always happy to travel, with a bit of advance planning.